at-cloud-pro/caddy-php-image/README.md

 other actions that your application requires to run - it's extensive.

 Last line is recommended to avoid privilege issues on files created in container by other processes.

+## Changelog
+Changelog is available [here](CHANGELOG.md).
+Please update changelog each time commission is made.
+I adapted [semantic versioning](https://semver.org/) in this repository, and this versioning practice should be used.